 These days, two tone wedding bands are both deeply personal and public because they represent a vow to one’s partner witnessed by the broader community.

 Regardless of the style of one's two tone wedding ring, all wedding rings are innately symbolic simply because of their circular shape.
 The circle itself represents relationship, wholeness, unity, and connection to the greater “circle of life.”

-There are an infinite number of men’s and women’s two tone wedding bands styles, but we can break these into two broad classifications for simplicity: classic and designer.
+There are an infinite number of men’s two tone wedding band and women’s two tone wedding band styles, but we can break these into two broad classifications for simplicity: classic and designer.

-Our Marcello wedding ring can be made with wide or narrow bands, different metals and colors, and with different textures on
+Our Marcello wedding ring can be made with wide or narrow bands, different metals and colors including rose gold, and with different textures on

 the metal, depending on your preference.